Estimating Robot Strengths with Application to Selection of Alliance Members in FIRST Robotics Competitions

 \section{Existing Measures and Models for Robot Strengths}

 Throughout history, assessments for individual strengths have always intrigued analysts of team sports, e.g., individual stats of NBA players in basketball.
-This is no different in the FRC as in the last 25 years.
+This is no different in the FRC as in the last 25 years, as the FRC game designs contain features and components analogous to those in other traditional sports.
 Both FIRST and FRC teams have established their own systems for rating competing robots.
-In this section, we further introduce the OPR, DPR, CCWM, and WMPR measures and models for robot strengths.
-Different measures and models are also reviewed for individual strengths in other team games
+In this section, we concisely introduce and compare the OPR, CCWM, and WMPR measures and models for robot strengths.
+Different from the OPR, CCWM, and WMPR models for the match outcome in the literature, a more general semi-parametric formulation is further presented in this study.
+Moreover, we review similar measures and models for individual strengths in other team games.